---->

 shown in him saying that in that case all theories involving

-unseens should be called occult including Descartes' (and including
+unseens should be called occult including Galileo-Descartes push-physics (and logically also including

-Einsteins theory since nobody has seen a spacetime
+Einstein's theory since nobody has directly seen a spacetime

 continuum).